laconiajs/website/docs/guides/creating-api-endpoints.md

 ## Using built-in adapter

-Laconia also provides built-in adapters to handle simple adapter implementations. _Only use the built-in adapters when it matches with your application's ports_.
-Taking the previous example of creating an arbitrary order, you can use the Laconia built-in adapters like this:
+Laconia also provides built-in adapters to handle simple adapter implementations.
+When building REST API, the [`adapter-api`](api/adapter-api.md) only supports GET or POST at the moment as you can only select either `body` or `params` input type at one time.
+Also, please _only use the built-in adapters when it matches with your application's ports_.
+Taking the previous example of creating an arbitrary order, you can use the Laconia built-in adapters like
+this:

 ```js
 const laconia = require("@laconia/core");